-How this affects your income support payment
+How it affects your income support payment

-Read more about income to see what we assess.
+Read about what we assess as income.

 How to minimise an overpayment

-Read more about claiming Parental Leave Pay.
+Read about claiming Parental Leave Pay.

-If your income support payment is cancelled
+If we cancel your income support payment

-Choosing the payment that’s right for you
+Choosing the right payment for you